webiny/Hrc/README.md

 ];
 ```

-`Ttl` (Time-to-live) defines for how long that entry should be cached.
+`Ttl` (Time-to-live) defines for how long that entry should be kept in cache.

-`Tags` are used to tag the content, so you can invalidate it easier later on.
+`Tags` are used to tag the content, so you can invalidate it easier.

 `Match` is a set of match criterias that the rule needs to satisfy in order for you to be able to store content.
+They
+also define what is used to create a cache key.

 #### Match criterias

 There are several things you can use in your match criteria:
-1. Url path
+* Url path
-2. Query string
+* Query string
-3. Request headers
+* Request headers
-4. Cookies
+* Cookies
-5. Custom callback
+* Custom callback

 For the first 4 items, you can use regex (PHP `preg_match` standard) or wildcard.
-Query strings, cookies and headers, you can test also if they are just defined, you don't need to match their value.
+Query strings, cookies and headers, you can also test if they are just defined, you don't need to match their value.
 **Note**: based on the items in match criteria the cache key is defined.
 For example, if you don't want to match by url,
 but you still want the url to be part of your cache key, set the url match to '*' (wildcard / match any).
 If you don't do that,
 the url will not be used in creating a unique cache key for that request.